 The Ministry of Foreign Affairs and Trade recommends New Zealanders do not travel to any part of mainland China.

-In order to reduce the chances of 2019-nCoV spreading within New Zealand, additional border measures have been implemented.
+In order to reduce the chances of COVID-19 spreading within New Zealand, additional border measures have been implemented.

 Those measures include denying entry to New Zealand to anyone who has left or transited through mainland China from February 2, 2020, with the exception of New Zealand citizens, including those from the three Countries of the Realm — Tokelau, Niue and the Cook Islands — permanent residents and their immediate family, and aircrews who have been using appropriate personal protective equipment.